-10.4 Water column model: 1D model (key_cfg_1d)
+10.4 Water column model: 1D model (key\cfg\1d)

 The 1D model option simulates a stand alone water column within the 3D NEMO system.
 It can be applied to the ocean alone or to the ocean-ice system and can include passive tracers or a biogeochemical model.
-It is set up by defining the key_cfg_1d CPP key.
-This 1D model is a very useful tool (a) to learn about the physics and numerical treatment of vertical mixing processes; (b) to investigate suitable parameterisations of unresolved turbulence (wind steering, langmuir circulation, skin layers); (c) to compare the behaviour of different vertical mixing schemes; (d) to perform sensitivity studies on the vertical diffusion at a particular point of the ocean global domain; (d) to produce extra diagnostics, without the large memory requirement of the full 3D model.
+It is set up by defining the key\cfg\1d CPP key.
+The 1D model is a very useful tool (a) to learn about the physics and numerical treatment of vertical mixing processes; (b) to investigate suitable parameterisations of unresolved turbulence (wind steering, langmuir circulation, skin layers); (c) to compare the behaviour of different vertical mixing schemes; (d) to perform sensitivity studies on the vertical diffusion at a particular point of an ocean domain; (d) to produce extra diagnostics, without the large memory requirement of the full 3D model.